 The ‘how context’ defines the degree of ambition, or necessary trade-offs, in term of workload and technical creation to be achieved.

 In the highlighted column in the above example HoQ, the design of a “Strong carrying member” attracts 10% of the total technical importance, from a customer perspective.
 The development should target a solution that matches this technical importance rating.
 Because of the influencing contexts, however, which identifies that we are already competitively strong in both our commercial and technical solutions that pre-exist, we can downgrade the amount of focus that we give to the design requirement for a “Strong carrying member”.
 You will note the development importance is downgraded to 4%, which we should consider to be sufficient to achieve the 10% technical target importance.

 On the other hand, under the design requirement for an “Ergonomic shape” we identify that a competitor has a far superior solution and there is also potential for a design bottleneck.
 The context weighting has had the effect of defining a development importance of 26%, as necessary to assure that we can meet the 7% technical target importance.
 The HoQ with context weightings thereby helps us getting the development priorities right.

 Current QFD models are not perfect

-The depiction of the Clausing model is not always helpful.
+The depiction of the 4-phase Clausing model is not always helpful.
 Firstly, it can infer that QFD is solely about building a HoQ, which is untrue.
 We do not develop the product toward a HoQ, but instead the HoQ establishes the prioritised plan for the development works that are to follow.
-The team-based approach promises to eliminate an organisations ‘functional over-the-wall’, or silo mentality to product development.
+The team-based approach promises to eliminate an organisations ‘functional over-the-wall’ working, or silo mentality, to product development.
 However, the 4-phase model risks instead creating a ‘process over-the-wall’, because the model is depicted to resemble distinct process steps – one where the parts design is completed and fixed, before we start thinking about the process design.
-This is of course not how real projects work.
+This is of course not how real projects flow.
 Lastly, the models and the international standard for QFD lack clarity about its interface to the wider design management system.